 Include evidence of the following:

-- comprehensive insurance policy of at least AU$20 million for the duration of the trial including the Department of Transport and Main Roads as a party on your comprehensive insurance certificate
+- comprehensive insurance policy of at least AU$20 million for the duration of the trial including the State of Queensland as a party on your comprehensive insurance certificate

 - workers compensation insurance policy.

 Managing change to vehicle and road infrastructure

 Address how you intend to manage changes to the vehicle or issues with road infrastructure during the trial period, including:

 - modification to the vehicle or automated driving system (ADS) physical and digital/software updates

 - recharging infrastructure for the vehicle being trialled.